Bonnie Franklin: Career

 On April 28, 2012, she was among several stars who appeared at the 28th annual Southland Theatre Artists Goodwill Event (STAGE) benefit, titled Original Cast 3, at the Saban Theatre in Beverly Hills to benefit AIDS Project Los Angeles.
 The event raised more than $200,000 for APLA's work with clients living with HIV and AIDS in Los Angeles County.
 Franklin and other original-cast members from a variety of musicals performed songs with which they are associated.
 Franklin sang the title song from Applause, which she had originally introduced on Broadway in 1970.

 Franklin appeared in several episodes of the daytime drama The Young and the Restless.
 The episodes were broadcast in August 2012, and only a month later she was diagnosed with terminal pancreatic cancer.
 The actress was cast as a nun, Sister Celeste, who came to the assistance of Victor Newman when he had amnesia while working at a shipping port in Los Angeles.
 In addition to her work in the theater and on television, Franklin performed in cabaret at various venues, including Le Mouches, Grand Finale, The Eighty-Eights, Triad, and The Oak Room at the Algonquin Hotel—all in New York City—and at Odette's in New Hope, Pennsylvania.

 She was scheduled to appear in Joan Didion's one-woman play The Year of Magical Thinking at the Ensemble Theatre Company of Santa Barbara in April 2013, but withdrew because of illness.

 Personal life

 Franklin was married twice, first to playwright Ronald Sossi from 1967 to 1970, and then to film producer Marvin Minoff for 29 years, from 1980 until his death on November 11, 2009.
 Minoff had been the executive producer of a television movie, Portrait of a Rebel: The Remarkable Mrs. Sanger, which starred Franklin as Margaret Sanger, before the couple married in 1980.
 She had two stepchildren, Jed and Julie Minoff.

 Illness and death

 On September 24, 2012, a family spokesman announced that Franklin had pancreatic cancer and was undergoing treatment.
-Franklin died at age 69, on March 1, 2013, at her home in the Los Angeles Area.
-Franklin is buried next to Minoff at Mount Sinai Memorial Park Cemetery in Los Angeles.
+On March 1, 2013, at age 69, Franklin died at her home in the Los Angeles area.